joelshepherd/tabliss.io/2_about.md

 - Translations for over 40 languages
 - Private, secure, and requires no permissions
 - Settings sync between your devices
-- 100% free and open source
+- 100% free and no ads

 ### Backgrounds